-What are Rubbers: Hurricane uses Rubbers to materialize physical gaps in net topology.
+What are Rubbers: HURRICANE uses Rubbers to materialize physical gaps in net topology.
 That is, if some wires are missing to connect two or more parts of net, a rubber will be drawn between them to signal the gap.

-For example, after the detailed routing no rubbers should remains.
-They have been made very visibles as big violet lines...
+For example, after the detailed routing no rubber should remain.
+They have been made very visible as big violet lines...